Help to Buy vs Lifetime ISA

 Lifetime ISA

-A LISA allows you to save up to £4,000 per financial year (April-April) towards your first home .
-You can also receive a 25% government bonus towards your first home or your retirement, plus interest from some providers.
-At Unity Mutual, we offer the market leading rate available to the general public of 1.5%**.
+A LISA allows you to save up to £4,000 per financial year (April-April) towards your first home.
+You can also receive a 25% Government Bonus towards your first home or your retirement, plus interest from some providers.
+Here at Unity Mutual, we offer a 4% interest rate to help you save.

 (You can find out more about using a Lifetime ISA for retirement here)